 After the fire is started and water put on to boil for coffee, potatoes and corn on the cob, the guide sets the table, complete with table cloth.
 First to hit the skillet is the sliced fat-back.
 Sliced thin, the fat-back resembles bacon with one obvious difference.
 Where bacon or salt pork have lean meat, fat-back is just that, 100% fat from the back of a pig, with no lean meat.
 The difference is important, at least to Clayton guides.
 As the fat renders, the residual lard is used to fry the fish and dessert.
 It is the one absolute necessity of the entire production.

-As the fat-back fries, it reduces in size by as much as 80%, as the grease that will be used to cook the meal is created.
+As the fat-back fries, it reduces in size by as much as 80%, as the rendering that will be used to cook the meal is created.
 When done, the morsels turn golden brown and crispy.
 A slice of bread is covered with thinly sliced onion, topped with three or four pieces of the fat-back, folded into a sandwich, and the appetizer is ready for tasting.
 Those who have never had such a thing usually only eat two or three.
 Those who know what they are getting usually use two slices of bread for a much larger and more traditional sandwich.